When you're ready to buy your first home with your lifetime ISA, we'll send the money directly to your solicitor.

 In the meantime, your solicitor will carry out searches and get all the paperwork ready for you to buy the property.

-Step 4: Your lifetime ISA money is sent to your solicitor
+Step 4: We'll send your lifetime ISA money to your solicitor

 We'll transfer your conveyancing solicitor the amount you need from your lifetime ISA.

 It can take up to six working days for the money to reach your solicitor.
-Once they've received it, they need to complete the sale within 90 days.
-For this reason, they'll usually request it when they know the completion date.
+Once they've received it, they need to complete the sale within 90 days so they'll usually request it when they know the completion date (the date planned for you to become the property's owner).

 Once your sale is complete, your solicitor will let us know the purchase went through and you’re now a homeowner.
 We'll mark the process as complete on our system and notify HMRC.

-You can then keep paying money into your lifetime ISA but, remember, you'll be charged a withdrawal charge if you take that money back out before you turn 60 at least.
+You can keep paying money into your lifetime ISA but, remember, you'll be charged a withdrawal charge if you take money out before you turn 60.
 You won’t be able to use it to buy another property as you’ll no longer be a first-time buyer.

 How do I find a conveyancing solicitor?